Ashkan-Yaldaie/thesis/documents/Thesis.md

 An example of an apartment that accommodates two people is shown in Figure 2.
 The building has two floors and the apartment is located on the second floor.
 The staircase from the street leads to the entrance.
 In this example, the most probable way for a thief is to enter through the main door marked as (a) or to break the window marked as (b).
 The bedroom and the living room windows are more difficult to reach due to the height of the building.

 This is why the main attention is given to the hallway.
-The motion sensor marked as (c) and the camera marked as (d) are facing the window and the door.
+Shown in Figure 2, the motion sensor marked as (c) and the camera marked as (d) are facing the window and the door.
 For the security reasons the camera is pointed at the corner that the owner is concerned about, it does not capture any video of the bedroom or the living room.

 The other requirement is to switch on the camera and the security system only when nobody is home.
 There is no need to enter any code or press any button to enable/disable the security system, that can be done by using a phone’s Bluetooth.
 The smart home system can recognize that nobody is home, if there is no authorized Bluetooth device found, this is how it switches on the security system and the camera.